finos-labs/dtcc-i-h-2025-ai-sentimental/README.md

 Commit Early & Commit Often!!!

 ## Project Name
+Finbot

 ### Project Details
+Finbot is a web application that interacts with the data and presents the user with a user-friendly interface to investigate the data.
+The application uses a Flask backend and a React frontend.
+The Flask backend is responsible for handling API calls and interacting with the data.
+The React frontend is responsible for rendering the data to the user in a user-friendly format.
+The user can interact with the data by submitting queries to the API and the application will return the results to the user in a user-friendly format.

 ### Team Information
+We are team AI Sentinels

+### Team Members
+- Gayathri
+- Amol
+- Sayan

 ## Using DCO to sign your commits